ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/universal/guides/music_composing/music_composing.md

 ![](img/swav_data_section.png)

-The header is now (mostly) done, so the next step is to copy over the *<u>raw</u>* audio data and paste it after the header.
+The header is now (mostly) done, so the next step is to copy over the *__raw__* audio data and paste it after the header.
 Then, go to the end and see if the total file size is divisible by 4.

 ![](img/swav_raw_audio.png)